enter-opy/sound-of-music/README.md

 ## Installation
 ### VST3 Installation (Windows)

-1. **Download the Plugin:** Obtain the VST3 version of Sound of Music from the releases.
+1. **Download the Plugin:** Download Sound.of.music.vst3 from [releases](https://github.com/enter-opy/sound-of-music/releases).

 2. **Install the Plugin:**
-   - **Copy the VST3 file into your DAW's plugin directory.**
+   - **Copy the file into your DAW's plugin directory.**
    - **Rescan Plugins:** Follow your DAW's instructions to rescan plugins or manually add the plugin if necessary.

 ### Build from Source
-To build Sound of Music from source:
+To build Sound of music from source:

 1. **Clone the Repository:**
    ```bash